 National Library of Medicine

-Located on the NIH campus, this library's collection contains more than 5 million items...and it is open to the public.
+Located on the NIH campus, the National Library of Medicine (NLM) collection contains more than 5 million items...and it is open to the public.
 (You need to register there and have a photo taken if you want to work on-site.)
 The library's books and journals are also available through interlibrary loan.
-Go to http://www.nlm.nih.gov for more info.
+Go to NLM site for more info.

 NIH Immune Booklet